-Classes: We offer three classes: Beginner, Intermediate, and Advanced, as well as free trial classes in order to accommodate new students.
+Classes: We offer four classes: Beginner, Advanced Beginner, Intermediate, and Advanced, as well as free trial classes in order to accommodate new students.
 Prospective students should contact the school for assistance in placement.
 Class offerings depend upon sufficient enrollment and teacher availability.

 Schedule: Classes meet on weekday evenings during the academic year from 7:00 – 8:30 pm at Stony Brook University.
 See the school calendar for the full schedule.